Michalis-Mel/react-business-website/README.md

-# The Capture is a demo website for a fictional company
+# Capture is a demo website for a fictional company

 ### Technologies used for Capture: